On & Off (TV series)

-On & Off (Korean: 온앤오프; or On and Off) is a South Korean television program that airs on tvN.
+On & Off (Korean: 온앤오프; or On and Off) is a South Korean television program that aired on tvN.

 Season 1 of the program aired on Saturdays, from May 2 to December 5, 2020.

 Season 2 of the program aired on Tuesdays, from February 16 to May 25, 2021.

 Airtime

 Overview

 It is a show of personal documentary, where celebrities share their "On" (busy working daily life) and/or "Off" (private/at home) moments of their lives.
 These moments are observed and commented.